castleproject/Core/README.md

 build.cmd
 ```

-Compilation requires an up-to-date .NET Core SDK, MSBuild 15+ (which should be included in the former), and reference assemblies for the .NET Framework versions 4.0 and 4.5.
+Compilation requires an up-to-date .NET Core SDK and MSBuild 15+ (which should be included in the former).

 Running the unit tests additionally requires the .NET Framework 4.6.1+ as well as the .NET Core 1.1 runtime to be installed.